 Indonesia increases 2022 biodiesel allocation to 11.03 mln kl - statement

-JAKARTA, Aug 29 (Reuters) - Indonesia raised its 2022 biodiesel allocation to 11.03 million kilolitres from 10.15 million, following an expectation of rising diesel consumption in the fourth quarter this year, chief economic minister, Airlangga Hartarto, said on Monday.
+JAKARTA, Aug 29 (Reuters) - Indonesia has raised its 2022 biodiesel allocation to 11.03 million kilolitres amid expectations of rising demand in the fourth quarter while it extends an export levy waiver to maintain price stability, a senior minister said on Monday.

+The allocation of biodiesel, which is made from palm oil in Indonesia, will be increased from 10.15 million kilolitres, Coordinating Minister for Economic Affairs, Airlangga Hartarto, said in a statement.

+Indonesia has a mandatory B30 programme, where 30% of the fuel is palm-oil based, and post-pandemic economic recovery is boosting demand for the fuel, he said.

+The world's top palm oil producer has also decided to extend its export levy waiver until Oct.
+31, Airlangga added.

+"The extension of $0 levy is intended to maintain the current momentum, where the price of crude palm oil is starting to stabilise, the price of cooking oil starts to fall, and the price of fresh fruit bunches begins to rise," he said.

-Indonesia has also decided to extend its export levy waiver until Oct.
-31. The world's top palm oil exporter has waived palm oil export levy since mid-July.
+The world's top palm oil exporter has waived palm oil export levy since mid-July to encourage export of the edible oil amid a build-up of domestic stock caused by an export ban in May that was imposed to control cooking oil prices.
+The finance ministry regulation detailing the levy waiver extension has not yet been made public.

 (Reporting by Bernadette Christina Munthe Writing by Ananda Teresia, Fransiska Nangoy Editing by Kanupriya Kapoor)